-Westminster College, a selective, independent, four-year coeducational residential college, was established in 1851, with a liberal arts and sciences foundation that still exists today.
+Westminster College, a selective, independent, four-year co-educational residential college, was established in 1851, with a liberal arts and sciences foundation that still exists today.
 Westminster's general education program is grounded in a commitment to liberal learning in the arts and sciences and providing its students with opportunities to explore the aesthetic, cultural, ethical, historical, scientific and social contexts in which they will live, work, and learn in the 21st century.
 In addition to providing the broad view needed for perspective in today's world, Westminster College provides the specialized training necessary for career success as well as preparation for advanced graduate and professional studies.
 Today the College is a global community where students receive the background and experience necessary to become world leaders of character, prepared to make a difference wherever they find themselves in the world.
-Westminster College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Westminster College is accredited by the Higher Learning Commission.